awsteiner/o2scl/doc/o2scl/sphinx/install.rst

   brew tap awsteiner/science
   brew install o2scl

 to install O₂scl.
 There are a few options for ``brew install``.
 The option ``--with-check`` performs the build-time tests and the option ``--with-examples`` double checks that the examples can also be compiled and executed.
 The homebrew recipe for O₂scl uses the Mac OS X compiler clang.
 Homebrew also supports the installation of the current version directly from the repository using the ``--HEAD`` option to ``brew install``.
-The homebrew installation includes the O₂scl_part and O₂scl_eos sub-libraries and readline support.
+The homebrew installation includes readline support.
 The O₂scl homebrew recipes are stored at the https://github.com/awsteiner/homebrew-science repository.

 By default, a homebrew installation of O₂scl uses the OSX LLVM compiler.
 However, a homebrew installation of O₂scl will also install ``gcc`` because O₂scl requires ``hdf5``, and the homebrew ``hdf5`` package requires ``gcc``.

 Python support in the homebrew package does not yet work yet.

 .. _compile_dist: